Have you ever not been able to sleep because of your mind racing?

-If you are meditating as per my free guide, realise how lucky you are to be able to sit in your peaceful space.
+If you are meditating, realise how lucky you are to be able to sit in your peaceful space.
 You have the time, the willpower and capacity to be able to meditate.

 If you are not meditating, that is also fine, write it down.
 “I am lucky to have the time, the willpower and capacity to be able to write like this”.

 Literally.
 Write it down.
 Not mentally (unless you are in your meditative state)

 Focus on your breathing.
 Inhale for 5, exhale for 5.
 Every time your mind goes to whatever you are thinking about – go back to your breath, and start counting.